-All Nevada CDLs must be renewed in person every four years at the Department of Motor Vehicles.
+All Nevada CDLs must be renewed in person every 4 years at the Department of Motor Vehicles.
+(Note: The NV DMV will transition to CDLs that are valid for 8 years by July 2014.)
 Go into your local full-service DMV office and submit the following:

-- Evidence of a physical exam within the last two years (use the Medical Examination Report).
+- Evidence of a physical exam (use the Medical Examination Report).

 - Pay applicable fees (see "Renewal Fees," below).

 - For hazardous materials endorsements, take the hazardous materials knowledge test again and submit to another federally mandated background check (through the TSA: $86.50) if you wish to keep this endorsement on your CDL.

 A new medical exam may also be required.

 NOTE: If you've been convicted of multiple moving violations, you will probably be required to take the knowledge tests again, and possibly even the driving tests.
 Talk to an examiner at your full-service DMV office for more details.

 If you wish to add an endorsement to your CDL or upgrade your license class, you will need to fill out a new Commercial Driver's License Application and pass the applicable knowledge and/or skills tests.

 Fees are payable when you come in to renew: